 In order for the humans to determine the outcome of their theory, they would need a test subject.
 Enter an elderly beaver affectionately named Geronimo.
 Geronimo would serve as the first test flight beaver and his ability to not only survive the beaver drop but to additionally be unaffected following it would indicate whether or not the beaver transplant would ultimately be a success.

 Geronimo was to be placed inside a rectangular shaped box, the box was designed with weights distributed so that it would fall accordingly and not list or tip in the process, but still light enough that it would land softly.
+Not nearly as safe as tandem skydiving, but it would have to do.
 The heroic beaver would be flown to an elevation of roughly 150 meters and pushed out of the airplane, where his parachute would help him to land securely onto an open field where a conservationist would be waiting to assist him should the trap door not open and allow for his escape.

 The brave beaver endured the drop over and over again and each time he would scramble out of the box with little to no indication anything out of the ordinary had occurred.
 Thanks to the groundbreaking efforts of the human conservationists, 76 beavers were relocated securely with only one casualty suffered.
 One of the beaver boxes opened after leaving the plane and the tiny animal was able to scurry to the top of the box, but being nervous and unsure of his airborne surroundings as opposed to attempting to wait atop the box until landing, he either fell or leapt.